Easy Homemade Wontons elevate this Thai wonton and vegetable soup for a healthy meal.

 The filling is the same ingredients I used for my Thai Glass noodle soup.

-Thai Wonton and Vegetable soup
+Thai Wonton Soup

 Ingredients